ccnypsych/psy31170-github_tutorial/spring2019/wang_selina2.md

 |-----|----|
 * I chose this class because it combines both psychology and computer science.
 I want to learn how to code because it is a useful skill to have.

-* Everything about programming and executing a research project scares me because I am new to coding.
+* Programming and executing a research project scares me because I am new to coding.

 * Can you go over on how to use piazza, what makes a good proposal, and a scientific writeup.

-* What stories do you want to tell?
+* My cousin majored in computer science and told me to try out coding.
+I became more interested in learning to code when my psychology professor told me that it would be a useful skill to have in the psychology field.